 One or more staff radiographers at each site will be designated as clinical instructors to oversee the activities of the student(s) and to act as liaisons between the program and the clinical site.
-BMH represents Baptist Memorial Hospital.
+Note: BMG represents Baptist Medical Group.
+Also, students may not attend every clinical location.